lefeck/ubuntu-autoinstall-generator-tools/README.md

 -p, --packages-name     Bake file-name into the generated ISO. if the package-name is empty，no installation package
                         will be downloaded.
 -f, --file-name         Path to file-name file.
 Required if using -p -k, --no-verify         Disable GPG verification of the source ISO file.
-By default SHA256SUMS-2022-12-14 and
+By default SHA256SUMS-2022-12-16 and
-                        SHA256SUMS-2022-12-14.gpg in /root/ubuntu20/ubuntu-autoinstall-generator-tools will be used to verify the authenticity and integrity of the source ISO file.
+                        SHA256SUMS-2022-12-16.gpg in /root/ubuntu20/ubuntu-autoinstall-generator-tools will be used to verify the authenticity and integrity of the source ISO file.
 If they are not present the latest daily SHA256SUMS will be downloaded and saved in /root/ubuntu20/ubuntu-autoinstall-generator-tools.
 The Ubuntu signing key will be downloaded and saved in a new keyring in /root/ubuntu20/ubuntu-autoinstall-generator-tools -c, --no-md5            Disable MD5 checksum on boot -r, --use-release-iso   Use the current release ISO instead of the daily ISO.
 The file will be used if it already exists.
 -d, --destination       Destination ISO file.
-By default /root/ubuntu20/ubuntu-autoinstall-generator-tools/ubuntu-autoinstall-2022-12-14.iso will be
+By default /root/ubuntu20/ubuntu-autoinstall-generator-tools/ubuntu-autoinstall-2022-12-16.iso will be
                         created, overwriting any existing file.
+-x  --service-dir       Bake service-dir-name into the generated ISO. if service-dir is not specified, no local application
+                        will be uploaded to complete the ISO build.
+-s  --service-dir-name  Path to service-dir-name file.
+Required if using -x -o  --task              Bake task-name into the generated ISO. if task-name is not specified, there will be
+                        no action to change after the service starts.
+-t  --task-name         Path to task-name file.
+Required if using -o
 ```
 ### Example
 ```